 Do Sphynx cats smell?

 Yup, but I’m pretty sure if you sniff any animal they are going to “smell”.
-If you’re curious if they smell awful or something like that then I would say no. People joke about them smelling like mushroom soup or a potato….but that probably means it’s time for a wash or wipe down.
-I wouldn’t really say
+If you’re curious if they smell awful or something like that then I would say no. People joke about them smelling like mushroom soup or a potato.
+That just means it’s time to wash or wipe them down.
+But I really wouldn’t say

 Why do Sphynx cats get blackhead?

 Yup…like perpetual teenagers these guys are prone to blackheads.
 It varies cat to